szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Jester's Chain +4 more unique (1404) (BG2EE EET)

-Now increases the caster levels of Bards by 1.
-2 if they are Jesters.
+Now increases the caster levels by 2 if they are Jesters and does not prevent spellcasting.

 </details>